-The Straits Times Index (SGX: ^STI) ended Friday, 14 June 2013?s trading session at 3,161, sitting on a 1% gain from Thursday?s close of 3,131.
-Despite breaking the duck of three consecutive losing days starting last Tuesday, the index?s still down by 9% from its 52-week high of 3,465 that it reached less than a month ago on 22 May 2013.
+The Straits Times Index (SGX: ^STI) ended Friday, 14 June 2013’s trading session at 3,161, sitting on a 1% gain from Thursday’s close of 3,131.
+Despite breaking the duck of three consecutive losing days starting last Tuesday, the index’s still down by 9% from its 52-week high of 3,465 that it reached less than a month ago on 22 May 2013.
+At the STI’s peak, its 30 components were collectively worth almost S$290b, so that’s a harrowing S$26b that has been shaved off the market in three weeks.
+That might naturally raise a question – “Has the market…

 The Straits Times Index (SGX: ^STI) ended Friday, 14 June 2013’s trading session at 3,161, sitting on a 1% gain from Thursday’s close of 3,131.
 Despite breaking the duck of three consecutive losing days starting last Tuesday, the index’s still down by 9% from its 52-week high of 3,465 that it reached less than a month ago on 22 May 2013.